bitlabstudio/bitmazk-book/docs/toolbelt/django.rst

   method with all its different parameters in that one test.
 In this case please write comments before each call that describe which case you are testing (since you don't describe this through the test method name any more)
+* In a TestCase class, the setUp and tearDown methods come first.
+After that getter methods follow, after that test methods follow.
+Test methods should appear in a logical order as you develop the app, simplest tests first, edge cases later.

 Mixin
 +++++